JHG777000/builder/Manual.md

 ### files

 The files object takes any number of file paths or names.
-All files must have an extension.
+When used as an input to a sources object, all files must have an extension.

 The following are source file extensions supported by builder and the files object: